 To hear that your child has Autism or is on the Autistic Spectrum and then to see your child slip further into this illness as the gap between expectations and his ability to perform widens can be one of the most frightening experiences of your life.
 To not understand the strange sensory interpretations, social withdrawal, physical illnesses, cognitive delays or apparent behavioural displays is overwhelming and can place parents in an isolated and confusing place.
-ICAN Neurodevelopmentalists have worked with children on this spectrum for two decades.
-Our experience has helped many children and families overcome the impact of this illness.
+ICAN Neurodevelopmentalists have worked with children on this spectrum for two decades and have helped many children and families overcome the impact of this illness.